Does Bleach Kill Cockroaches?

 How Does Bleach Work as a Cockroach Killer?

 Bleach is a common household chemical known for its strong disinfecting properties.
 When it comes to dealing with cockroaches, many homeowners wonder about the efficacy of bleach as a roach-killing agent.
 The chemical properties of bleach, specifically the sodium hypochlorite it contains, make it a potent bactericide and virucide, which can also affect cockroaches.
+Below is a breakdown of how bleach affects different parts of a cockroach’s body and its behavior:

 Efficacy of Bleach Against Cockroaches